 The type of disease that leads to transplant

 The way prep is done for the transplant

 How well tissues match between donor and recipient

 Any severe complications

 Possible complications that may happen with a bone marrow transplant include:

-Low platelets and low red blood cells.
+Bleeding due to low platelet and low red blood cell counts.
 Thrombocytopenia (low platelets) and anemia (low red blood cells) can be dangerous

 and even life-threatening.
-These can happen when bone marrow is not making new cells
+These can happen when bone marrow isn't making new cells

 yet.
 Low platelets can cause dangerous bleeding in the lungs, gastrointestinal (GI)